Using The Procreate Eraser Function Tool in Home Decor Design

 Use a Smaller Eraser Size to Obtain Fine Detail

 Once I have erased all the larger areas that I can, the larger-sized eraser can use a smaller eraser to erase in finer detail.
-When I am erasing in the finer detail, here are a few things I will do:
+When I am erasing in the finer details, here are a few things I will do:

 • Use my two fingers to enlarge the image – I will use my two fingers to enlarge the canvas image.
 This is as you will do on your iPad to enlarge something.
-This allows me to see all the fine detail of the image I want to erase.
+This allows me to see all the fine details of the image I want to erase.

 • Get as close to the image as possible – I will try to get as close to the image as possible with my fine eraser tip.
 The only way to do this is to bring the image in as large as possible and then use your eraser pencil to erase as close as you can to the image.